viseztrance/brightscript-mode/README.md

 ## Configuration

 Indentation defaults to two spaces.
-Change `brightscript-indent-offset` to adjust this value.
+Change `brightscript-mode-indent-offset` to adjust this value.

 ## License